aws/aws-lc/crypto/fipsmodule/FIPS.md

 There is a second interface to the RNG which allows the caller to supply bytes that will be XORed into the generated additional data (`RAND_bytes_with_additional_data`).
 This is used in the ECDSA code to include the message and private key in the generation of *k*, the ECDSA nonce.
 This allows ECDSA to be robust to entropy failures while still following the FIPS rules.

 FIPS requires that RNG state be zeroed when the process exits.
 In order to implement this, all per-thread RNG states are tracked in a linked list and a destructor function is included which clears them.
 In order for this to be safe in the presence of threads, a lock is used to stop all other threads from using the RNG once this process has begun.
 Thus the main thread exiting may cause other threads to deadlock, and drawing on entropy in a destructor function may also deadlock.

+## Entropy sources

+By default, entropy is sourced using a "Passive" method where the specific entropy source depends on the OE.
+Seeding and reseeding material for the DRBG is sourced from the specific entropy source.

+In FIPS mode, each of the entropy sources is subject to a 10× overread.
+That is, when *n* bytes of entropy are needed, *10n* bytes will be read from the entropy source and XORed down to *n* bytes.

+### Modify entropy source - not recommended

+Modifying the entropy source can invalidate your validation status.
+Changing the entropy is **not** recommended.

+It is possible to modify the entropy method at build-time.
+Using `ENABLE_FIPS_ENTROPY_CPU_JITTER=ON`, the entropy source is switched to [CPU Jitter](https://github.com/smuellerDD/jitterentropy-library).

+CPU Jitter is less performant than the default method and can incur up to a 2-digit millisecond latency when queried.
+You can test CPU Jitter entropy on your system using `bssl speed -filter Jitter`.

 ## Integrity Test